 A dropline overdraft (DLOD) is a type of credit facility where a bank provides a fixed credit limit that gradually decreases each month over a set period.
 This limit reduces gradually each month during the loan tenure.
 Interest is charged only on the amount you actually use, not on the entire limit.
 You can repay or deposit funds anytime, which lowers your outstanding balance.

-Let’s say, your dropline OD is ₹1 Lakh for 12 months.
+Let’s understand the meaning of a dropline overdraft.
+Suppose your dropline OD is ₹1 Lakh for 12 months.
 Your limit reduces by ₹8,333 every month.
 Your available limit becomes ₹91,667 after one month.
-You can repay fully or partially.
-This depends on your cash flow.
+You can fully or partially repay your dropline overdraft based on your cash flow.

 You can explore the key features of a dropline overdraft facility.